 Not all countries are equal though – especially when it comes to frontier markets.
 A few are indeed dangerous, and many are highly bureaucratic.
 You probably shouldn’t start investing in North Korea for example.

-Here’s 4 frontier markets with strong prospects and moderate entry barriers.
+Here are 4 frontier markets with strong future prospects and moderate entry barriers.
 You’ll learn the best ways to access them whether through trading stocks, buying property, or otherwise.

 Mongolia is strategically located between China and Russia, but its economy is very different from these two larger neighbors.
 A population of only three million makes Mongolia the least densely inhabited nation on the planet.

 Perhaps more importantly, Mongolia boasts rich mineral deposits.
 They have large amounts of coal, copper, tin, iron, gold, and other resources.

 That’s especially interesting to China which needs each of those minerals as their own reserves start getting depleted.
 As such, Chinese investment has poured in and will almost surely continue.

 Mongolia’s resource-hungry neighbors, combined with its vast mineral reserves which are too much for Mongolia’s small population to consume by itself, is a gift that will keep on giving.

 Foreign investment has boosted values of everything from to stocks in Mongolia, to property in its capital of Ulaanbaatar.
 A few analysts equate this with a bubble.
 But we think the future will see far greater growth.

 After all, the Chinese economy is around 1,000 times bigger than Mongolia’s.
 Let’s imagine China faces a “hard landing” in the worst case scenario: they still must import resources on a scale which would support the Mongolian economy by itself.

 Mongolia’s lack of access to the sea is one negative aspect and makes them rely on China for trade.
 However, strong demand for resources and warm political ties means Mongolia shouldn’t face any major issues connecting with global trade routes.